0xBADCA7/DC416-CTF-Scoreboard/README.md

 The scoreboard uses SQLite to persist information about teams and the flags they have submitted.
 You will likely be able to install it via your operating system's package manager.

-#### scryptauth

-The scoreboard uses scryptauth to handle credential hashing used for access to the scoreboard admin page.
-You will likely be able to install it via your operating system's package manager.

 #### The Go Toolset

 The easiest way to get the Go compiler and other tools is by installing the tool suite from the [official site](https://golang.org/dl/).
 Once installed, you should be able to run a command like the following and see the version of Go that you have installed.